-Figures 4 (Top) and 5 (Bottom) Client 1: Inclined plane attached to Dr. Thatcher's first client and how the ramps work to push the teeth outward.
+Figures 4 (Top) and 5 (Bottom) Client 1.
+These figures show the incline plane attached to Dr. Thatcher's first client and how the ramps work to push the teeth outward.

 Over time, the incline plane will shift the permanent position of the mandibular canines so they are set into their correct alignment.
-In addition, when the canine is moved into its correct position, no further retainer is needed due to the maxillary incisor and canine naturally holding the tooth into place.
+In addition, the placement of the canine in it's correct position acts as a permanent retainer for the dog due to it resting along the diastema along the gumline so no further treatment is necessary.
 Although the incline plane designed by Dr. Thatcher was successful in the first client, it poses many inefficiencies that are associated with negative consequences of the plane as well as the development of the plane itself.